What is the CAPSMTB project?

 This depends on which scenario you are in:

 - You are from a country with an existing training system already affiliated to the EO-MTBing standard: Easy!
-Just join the organisation, complete their training and at the end you will be able to apply for your EO-MTBing license.
+Just join the organisation, complete their training + evaluations and at the end you will be able to apply for your EO-MTBing license.
+Even if you are from a different system within the country you will find they are able to help you.

-- You are from a country with an existing training system NOT YET affiliated to EO-MTBing: Simple – phone, email and shout at your training organisation that they need to join EO-MTBing and become part of the future of MTB instructor-guiding.
+- You are from a country with an existing training system/s but none of them are yet affiliated to EO-MTBing: Simple – phone, email and shout at your training organisation that they need to join EO-MTBing and become part of the future of MTB instructor-guiding.

 All the way through the scheme.
 Beginning with the initial process of either adapting an existing training scheme to meet the training standard or helping a country to create their own scheme according to the standard.
 The whole process is created and overseen by an expert panel who represent the greatest source of knowledge and experience on the profession currently working together in the world.